Highlights from the Ratings and Financial Report for KKR & Co. Inc. (KKR)

 Is It Worth Investing in KKR & Co.
 Inc. (NYSE :KKR) Right Now?

 KKR & Co.
-Inc. (NYSE:KKR) scored a price-to-earnings ratio above its average ratio, recording 140.92 x from its present earnings ratio.
+Inc. (NYSE:KKR) scored a price-to-earnings ratio above its average ratio, recording 22.49 x from its present earnings ratio.
 Plus, the 36-month beta value for KKR is at 1.48.
+Opinions of the stock are interesting as 14 analysts out of 18 who provided ratings for KKR & Co.
+Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”

-KKR currently public float of 530.22M and currently shorts hold a 2.53% ratio of that float.
-Today, the average trading volume of KKR was 3.17M shares.
+The average price from analysts is $44.13, which is $7.05 above the current price.
+KKR currently public float of 494.18M and currently shorts hold a 2.71% ratio of that float.
+Today, the average trading volume of KKR was 3.19M shares.

 KKR’s Market Performance

-KKR stocks went up by 9.77% for the week, with a monthly jump of 8.34% and a quarterly performance of 3.50%, while its annual performance rate touched 30.34%.
-The volatility ratio for the week stands at 4.59% while the volatility levels for the past 30 days are set at 2.83% for KKR & Co.
+KKR stocks went down by -1.16% for the week, with a monthly jump of 1.16% and a quarterly performance of 0.96%, while its annual performance rate touched 24.81%.
+The volatility ratio for the week stands at 3.39% while the volatility levels for the past 30 days are set at 3.05% for KKR & Co.
 Inc..
-The simple moving average for the period of the last 20 days is 5.49% for KKR stocks with a simple moving average of 23.34% for the last 200 days.
+The simple moving average for the period of the last 20 days is 0.27% for KKR stocks with a simple moving average of 18.01% for the last 200 days.

 Analysts’ Opinion of KKR